tddfellow/tddfellow.github.io/source/about-me/index.markdown

 #### Brainly GmbH -- June 2015 -- March 2016 | Berlin, Germany

-Brainly is an educational social learning platform for teens to gain new knowledge and to share their own knowledge with others.
+Brainly is an educational, social learning platform for teens to gain new knowledge and to share their own experience with others.

 #### Core responsibilities:

 * Contribution to microservices platform
 * Migration of legacy application to microservices platform bit-by-bit
 * Extensive code review
-* Supporting business with in-house tools
+* Supporting the business with in-house tools
 * Sharing the knowledge about software development, people and processes

 #### Technologies: